How To Upload File To Azure Blob Storage

 -Context $StorageContext

 Then, it will execute successfully and upload the file to the Azure container.
+Check out the screenshot below for your reference.

-To check that, Navigate to the container in the Azure portal and see the file uploaded successfully.
+To check that, navigate to the container in the Azure portal and see the file uploaded successfully.

 azure blob storage download file